Table of Contents

 Business owners are inundated with emails and calls from other agencies.
 However, your agency is special and you want the target audience to understand the value that you provide.

-This is only possible by providing them ample result-oriented data and reports of how your agency helped other websites reach the top of the Google rankings.
+This is only possible by providing them with ample result-oriented data and reports of how your agency helped other websites reach the top of the Google rankings.

 Assets Required